What is denim fabric: Exploring this ionic fabric

 Denim is one of the world’s most versatile and transcended fabrics its humble beginning as workwear to become a fashion staple in today world’s society.
 It is known most commonly used for making jeans is cotton twill fabric.
+The fabric used in denim is most typically is 100% cotton, although other synthetic materials also used.
 It typically comes in blue, although other shades and distinctive ribbing patterns are also popular.
 Since denim is popular across international and cultural boundaries, denim jeans become the symbol of the culture of all ages and backgrounds.

 Fabric name | Denim |